kwalenta/GraphPlottingTool/README.md

 # GraphPlottingTool
-An interactiive Python tool to visualize results from power system optimization
+An interactive Python tool to visualize results from power system optimization